-Alternative Locations (see page 167) can be used to provide backup rotations or as a fail safe for temporary unavailability of the primary backup destination.
+Alternative Locations can be used to provide backup rotations or as a fail safe for temporary unavailability of the primary backup destination.

 - 6. When you have finished adding folders and making all necessary changes, click Next. - 7.
 The Backup Plan is shown: